 Local Welsh ale

 Before the turn of the 20th century, there were more than 50 licensed premises in Cardigan… and a few hidden bars known only to locals as ‘smwglins’, where beers was brewed and sold in secret.
-While Cardigan’s Tafarn Smwglin isn’t exactly the best kept secret, it’s still one of the best places in West Wales to hideout and sup craft beers from Welsh breweries, poured straight from the barrel.
+These days Cardigan’s Mantle Brewery isn’t exactly the best kept secret, with ale available in local establishments and to buy online.

 Coffee and cream at Conti’s

 If you’ve got a sweet tooth, you’ll want to stop your journey in university town Lampeter.
 Italian Attilio Conti opened Conti's Café here in 1933 and the Harford Square spot is well worth a special trip.
 Conti’s stocks Segafredo’s iconic espresso blend, perfect for a refuel along the river, and its ice cream, which still uses a secret recipe created by Angelo Conti in 1946, is among the best in Wales.

 What to do

 When the Teifi is in full flow, there really is no other way to travel than in an inflatable raft, with your friends, at speed.
 You can book rafts through various outdoor activity providers – Cardigan Bay Active offer a 10km whitewater route for teams of up to eight people – and it’s suitable for youngsters over the age of 10.
 Or try whitewater tubing between Llandysul and Henllan Falls with Adventure Beyond.

 Fish for your supper